 Early eighties electrics no longer play a part in Thirteens operation.
 Instead, an assortment of Motogadget gear including an M-unit V.2, M-lock keyless ignition, M-blaze turn signals and an all bells and whistles Motoscope pro dash sitting in a CNC machined IRB bracket handle the task.
 For a more purposeful, cafe racer style riding position the R80’s dual-sport handlebars have been replaced with clip-on items wearing Motogadget grips and LSL rear sets reposition the rider’s feet.

-To finish the BMW off Alexandre and Osvaldo laid a base coat of silver over the aluminum bodywork before airbrushing a single red racing stripe down its side.
+To finish the BMW R90 cafe racer off Alexandre and Osvaldo laid a base coat of silver over the aluminium bodywork before airbrushing a single red racing stripe down its side.
 Cleverly they utilized the effects of light and shade to alter the racing stripes appearance.
 An angular edge in the body that runs the length of the stripe gives it a two-tone appearance that changes in different lighting conditions.
 It’s a subtle touch that shows just how much thought goes into each of their builds and another reason why it roCksS!bikes always end up on the pages of this site.

 Photography by Rui Bandeira Fotografia

 Sometimes techniques for overcoming adversity are found in unexpected places.
 Scott Campbell found the solution to his battling his demons in the form of a BMW R65.
 To help him through a…Continue Reading

 When it comes to customising older BMW motorcycles the R series airheads are the most popular weapon of choice.
 Fuss-free naked styling, an accomodating chassis and the iconic boxer engine configuration are…Continue Reading